Unboxed-Software/solana-course/content/intro-to-anchor.md

 ### 8. Testing

-Navigate to `anchor-counter.ts` and replace the default test code with the following.
+Anchor tests are typically Typescript integration tests that use the mocha test framework.
+We'll learn more about testing later, but for now navigate to `anchor-counter.ts` and replace the default test code with the following:
-Here we generate a new keypair for the `counter` account we'll be initializing and create placeholders for the two tests.
-By default, Anchor uses the mocha test framework which reflects how a client would interact with the program.

 ```ts
 import * as anchor from "@project-serum/anchor"